hishizuka/pizero_bikecomputer/doc/software_installation.md

 # Software Installation

+Requires Python version 3.13 or later.
-Assume Python version 3 environment.
-Version 2 is not supported.
+Raspberry Pi OS Trixie or later.
+Bookworm is not supported.

 ## macOS or Linux